 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
 By way of learning-by-doing, we'll look at ROE to gain a better understanding of Qilu Expressway Company Limited (HKG:1576).

 Our data shows Qilu Expressway has a return on equity of 12% for the last year.
 Another way to think of that is that for every HK$1 worth of equity in the company, it was able to earn HK$0.12.

 The formula for return on equity is:

 Return on Equity = Net Profit ÷ Shareholders' Equity

 Or for Qilu Expressway:

 But note: Qilu Expressway may not be the best stock to buy.
-So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).
+So take a peek at this free list of interesting companies with high ROE and low debt.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.